fr0xk/Scripts/Markdown/physics_12.md

 - Nuclear fission and fusion
 - Characteristics of semiconductors, p-n junction diode, zener diode, LED, photodiode, solar cell, transistor, logic gates, etc.

-Some possible continuations for the assistant response are: